What Do Texas Marital Property Laws Mean For Your Contested Or High-Asset Divorce?

 Protect Your Financial Investment In Your Marriage — Contact Us Today

-You worked hard to afford your home, build your business, raise your children and accumulate valuable possessions during your marriage.
-Now that the marriage is ending, you want to preserve every financial and emotional investment you are entitled to.
-To speak with Travis Thompson about your goals in an initial consultation, contact our law firm by phone at 281-369-8665 or remain online to communicate with us by email.
-We represent clients in Harris County, Montgomery County and Fort Bend County.
+To speak with us about your goals, or schedule a consultation, contact our law firm by phone at 281-369-8665 or remain online to communicate with us by email.
+We represent clients in Harris County and Montgomery County.